Ballajá Barracks: World War II remodelling and restoration

 During the Second World War, the barracks were used as a military hospital, under the name of Army General Hospital of Fort Brooke.
 On August 31, 1944, the United States Department of War issued General Order No. 71 which renamed the hospital to Rodriguez (161st) General Hospital, in honor of Major Fernando E. Rodríguez Vargas.
+To fulfill this purpose, the floors were remade in concrete, while reinforced concrete was also used on the roofs and in places where there were doors, windows or decoration.
+Wooden stairs were also altered, as did the central patio, while large rooms were divided.

 After the end of the war, the building was abandoned and it rapidly decayed.
 Although it was in disrepair, the building was included in the first heritage list of historic structures and monuments prepared by academic architect Mario J. Buschiazzo for the Puerto Rico Planning Board in 1955.
 Scholar and archaeologist Ricardo Alegría proposed revitalization of the building for it to be used as an academic or educational institution.
+In 1967, the Ballajá barracks were transferred to the government of Puerto Rico following the creation of the Consejo para el Manejo y Administración de Ballajá.
+It was once again repurposed for cultural and educative initiatives, following an agreement between the governor, the National Park Service and the Secretary of the Interior.
+The building, however, fell into disuse.
+During the 1980s, the restoration of the Ballajá barracks was discussed in the Plan Especial de Reforma Interior de la Zona Histórica de San Juan.
+The building was then linked to the upcoming celebration of the Fifth Century anniversary of Columbus' voyages.